mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 #### Margin collapsing

-A key thing to understand about margins is the concept of **margin collapsing**.
-If you have two elements whose margins touch, and both margins are positive, those margins will combine to become one margin, and its size will be equal to the largest individual margin.
-If one margin is negative, its value will be _subtracted_ from the total.
-Where both are negative, the margins will collapse and the smallest (furthest from zero) value will be used.
+A key thing to understand about margins is the concept of **margin collapsing**:
+- Positive margins on two elements whose margins touch will combine to become one margin.
+Its size will be equal to the largest individual margin.
+- If one margin is negative, its value will be _subtracted_ from the total.
+- Where both are negative, the margins will collapse and the smallest (furthest from zero) value will be used.

 In the example below, we have two paragraphs.
-The top paragraph has a `margin-bottom` of 50 pixels.
-The second paragraph has a `margin-top` of 30 pixels.
+The top paragraph has a `margin-bottom` of 50 pixels, the other has a `margin-top` of 30 pixels.
 The margins have collapsed together so the actual margin between the boxes is 50 pixels and not the total of the two margins.

 **You can test this by setting the `margin-top` of paragraph two to 0.
 The visible margin between the two paragraphs will not change — it retains the 50 pixels set in the `margin-bottom` of paragraph one.
 If you set it to -10px, you'll see that the overall margin becomes 40px — it subtracts from the 50px.**

 {{EmbedGHLiveSample("css-examples/learn/box-model/margin-collapse.html", '100%', 800)}}

-There are a number of rules that dictate when margins do and do not collapse.
+A number of rules dictate when margins do and do not collapse.
 For further information see the detailed page on [mastering margin collapsing](/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).
-The main thing to remember for now is that margin collapsing is a thing that happens.
-If you are creating space with margins and don't get the space you expect, this is probably what is happening.
+The main thing to remember is that margin collapsing is a thing that happens if you are creating space with margins and don't get the space you expect.

 ### Borders